yunjae2/tagit/README.md

 ## Notes
-This tools is currently alpha version and may contain lots of bugs.
+This tools is currently a beta version and may contain some bugs.
 Issues & pull requests about new features, bug reports are appreciated.